goodChristina/website-checker/README.md

 # Christina's Amazing Website Checker

 This simple Python script checks if a website is valid for web scraping purposes.
-It uses the `requests` library for HTTP requests to the entered URL and checks if for status code 200 (OK), which shows that the website is accessible.
+Skip the hassle of going to Google, entering the website URL and then clicking on it to see if it exists.
+This uses the `requests` library for HTTP requests to the entered URL and checks if for status code 200 (VALID), which shows that the website is accessible all from the ease of your source-code editor of choice!

 ## Features